jypblue/vue-crumbs/README.md

  		meta:{
  			parent: '/',
  			breadcrumb:[{
- 				name: 'bar page' //No url,it get current page url as <router-link> path }]
+ 				name: 'bar page' //if no url,it will get current page url as <router-link> path }]
  		}